 When we added Two Factor Authentication (TFA) in Joomla!
 3.2 you were only able to log into your site using a username and password.
 Passwords can be stolen or guessed.
 Therefore TFA was the only way to provide a modicum of security on high risk and high value targets.
 That was back in 2013.

 WebAuthn is an entirely different authentication solution which has none of the problem of fixed passwords.
 It uses strong cryptography and secure hardware to make it practically impossible to subvert the authentication cryptographic keys.
-It's also unphishable, i.e. you cannot be fooled into using it on an impersonating site since the WebAuthn credential is tied to the exact domain name it was issued for (yes, if you use multiple domains for your site or transfer your site to another domain you'll need to re-register all your WebAuthn authenticators – you got that right!).
+It's also unphishable, i.e. you cannot be fooled into using it on an impersonating site since the WebAuthn credential is tied to the exact domain name for which it was issued.
+(Yes, if you use multiple domains for your site or transfer your site to another domain you'll need to re-register all your WebAuthn authenticators – you got that right!).
 As a result, authentication with WebAuthn is incredibly secure and supersedes the reasons that necessitated TFA.
-This means that if you successfully authenticate using WebAuthn the TFA secret key needs not be –and is therefore not– checked at all.
+This means that if you successfully authenticate using WebAuthn the TFA secret key needs not be-–and is therefore not–-checked at all.

 Isn't TFA good enough?
 Why do we need WebAuthn?